scalapb/scalapb.github.io/customizations.md

 # Custom base traits for messages

+Note: this option is available in ScalaPB 0.6.1 and later.

 ScalaPBs allows you to specify custom base traits to a generated case class.
 This is useful when you have a few messages that share common fields and you would like to be able to access those fields through a single trait.